surjeetkhurana/mattersim/README.md

 ## Researcher and Developers
 MatterSim is actively under development, and we welcome community engagement.
-If you have research interests related to this model, ideas you’d like to contribute, or issues to report, we encourage you to reach out to us.
+If you have research interests related to this model, ideas you’d like to contribute, or issues to report, we encourage you to reach out to us at [ai4s-materials@microsoft.com](mailto:ai4s-materials@microsoft.com).